RxLaboratory/DuGR/src-docs/docs/advanced/getting-started.md

 ## Include it in your script

-Just save the two files `DuGR_api.jsxinc` and `DuAEF_DuGR_api.jsxinc` in the folder where you're working and writing your own script.
+The DuGR API comes in a few files:

-- `DuAEF_DuGR_api.jsxinc` is the complete API, including all dependencies.
-This is the one you should use by default.
+- `DuGR_API.jsxinc` is the complete API, including all dependencies.
+This is the only file you should include in your script by default.

-- `DuGR_api.jsxinc` includes only the *DuGR API* without any dependencies.
-You'll have to include dependencies by yourself; The list of these dependencies can be found in the [API reference](http://dugr.rxlab.io/) (see *Requires* on the linked page).
-At the time we're writing this documentation, it's just *DuAEF*.
-You may use this file if you plan to combine several different API using *DuAEF*, to be sure to include it only once.
+- A Subfolder called `libs` contains the actual API code, separated in a few different libraries.
+These may be useful if you need to handle specific versions of these libraries, if you know what you're doing...
+Have a look at the main `DuGR_API.jsxinc` file if you want to see in which order they should be included in your scripts.

+All these files (both the `.jsxinc` file and the `libs` folder) need to be located next to your script in the following examples.

 ### Using only DuGR

-If you're only needing the DuGR API, you just have to include `DuAEF_Duik_api.jsxinc` at the beginning of your own script.
+If you're only needing the DuGR API, you just have to include `DuGR_API.jsxinc` at the beginning of your own script.

 Here's an example.